jazkarta/obsolete-edx-sga/DEVELOPMENT.rst

 7. Rebase your branch against mitodl/master and resolve any conflicts.
 8. Open a pull request from your fork/feature branch to mitodl/master

-Also, see: [testing](https://github.com/mitodl/edx-sga#testing).
+Also, see testing: https://github.com/mitodl/edx-sga#testing.
 Javascript testing will be added soon.